MultinetInteractive/eduadmin-booking/readme.md

 == Upgrade Notice ==

+= 3.0 =

+Styles have been remade for the end user login page, and the booking list page.
+Please check that any custom styles are still working, or you might need to fix them.

 = 2.0 =

 We have replaced everything with a new API-client, so some things may be broken.
 If you experience any bugs (not new feature-requests), please contact the MultiNet Support.
 If you notice that your API key doesn't work any more, you have to contact us.